Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: The Markov chain importance sampling estimator

 results from the Euler-Maruyama discretization of the Langevin stochastic differential equation

-the stationary density $\rho_V$ of which coincides with the target density $\trd$ up to a normalizing constant.
+the stationary density $\rho_V$ of which coincides with the target density $\evid^{-1}\trd$.
 Here, $\param>0$ is a ``small'' time step parameter, $I_d$ denotes the $d$-dimensional identity matrix and $(B_t)$ is the Wiener process (also known as Brownian motion).
-The discretization results in a disagreement between the asymptotic density $\trd_X$ of the resulting Markov chain\footnote{The existence of and convergence to $\trd_X$ can be guaranteed under rather mild assumptions using standard results for Markov chains, see e.g. \citet[Theorem 13.0.1]{meyn2012markov}.} $(X_k)$ and the target density $\evid^{-1}\trd$.
-This disagreement introduces an asymptotic bias of ULA, which makes our methodology particularly attractive for this algorithm, since importance sampling is asymptotically unbiased.
+The discretization results in a disagreement between the asymptotic density $\trd_X$ of the resulting Markov chain\footnote{The existence of and convergence to $\trd_X$ can be guaranteed under rather mild assumptions using standard results for Markov chains, see e.g.\ \citet[Theorem 13.0.1]{meyn2012markov}.} $(X_k)$ and the target density $\evid^{-1}\trd$.
+This disagreement introduces an asymptotic bias of ULA when using the vanilla MCMC estimator, while importance sampling provides consistent estimators (for independent and identically distributed (i.i.d.) samples see \citet[Theorem 9.2]{mcbook}, for the setup presented here, see the law of large numbers in Section \ref{section:LLN_CLT_MCIS}).

 \begin{remark} Note that our approach is practically applicable only if the proposal density $\prd(\Cdot|x)$ can be efficiently evaluated for any $x\in\bR^d$, which seemingly rules out certain algorithms such as HMC.
 In the case of HMC this issue can be resolved by considering proposal densities in the phase space $\bR^{2d}$ rather than $\bR^{d}$, resulting in the so-called \emph{Shadow HMC} method \citep{izaguirre2004shadow} as a special case of MCIS, see the discussion in Section \ref{section:RelatedWork}. \end{remark}